-It’s time for this month’s Thrift Store Décor Challenge.
-I chose to make a pedestal planter using an old spindle and some sort of porch light cap.
-Be sure to check out my friends projects at the end of this post.
+For this Thrift Store Décor Challenge, I chose to make a pedestal planter using an old spindle and some sort of porch light cap.

 The two items were literally sitting right next to each other on my junk shelf.
 It’s like they were just waiting for the perfect makeover!